FuelLabs/sway/docs/src/introduction/installation.md

     https://fuellabs.github.io/fuelup/fuelup-init.sh | sh
 ```

 `fuelup-init` will ask for permission to add `~/.fuelup/bin` to your PATH.
-Otherwise, you can also pass `--no-modify-path` so that `fuelup-init` does not modify your PATH and will not ask for permission to do so:
+Otherwise, you can also pass `--no-modify-path` so that `fuelup-init` does not modify your PATH:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf \